 - William Paca House and Garden

 Historic Annapolis is proud to announce its new designation as a Smithsonian Affiliate.
 Founded in 1996, Smithsonian Affiliations creates partnerships between the Smithsonian Institution and cultural organizations and museums in order to facilitate educational collaborations, traveling exhibitions, and the loan of historical artifacts.
 The long-term of goal of these partnerships is to increase discovery and inspire lifelong learning in America.
 Historic Annapolis joins a community of over 200 affiliated organizations across almost every state, as well as in Puerto Rico and Panama.
 It is one of just six affiliates in Maryland, and the only one in Annapolis.
-Click HERE to check out their spotlight on Comcast.

 Featured Partnersview full directory

 Journey into history, culture, and fun year round; enjoy an unforgettable walking tour through historic Annapolis with period dressed guides...

 The Historic Annapolis Museum located at 99 Main Street is currently closed for renovations.
 The renovations will be in progress through ear...

 The Museum Store is located at 77 Main Street.
 The Museum Store is a shopping destination that makes a difference by supporting the educati...

 Historic Annapolis, Inc.

 Since 1952, the non-profit Historic Annapolis has preserved the distinctive character of Maryland's capital city through public advocacy and...